arkoblog/odp-v2-docs/docs/2c2_methodology.rst

 1. Contextual interviews and focused group discussions in the user sense-making stage,
 2. Results from the heuristic evaluation exercise.
-3. Feedback received when demonstrating the tool to different end users,
+3. Feedback received when demonstrating the tool to different end users.
-4. Messages received directly through the app through FB Messenger,
+4. Messages received directly through the app through FB Messenger.

-After this, taking into account our improved of end-users, their informational needs, as well as technical abilities, we will work on identifying:
+After this, taking into account our improved understanding of end-users, their informational needs, as well as technical abilities, we will work on identifying:

 1. Usability related improvements that will need to be incorporated to the present system,
 2. Functionality related additions/improvements that need to be incorporated,